4 Min Read

-Ambulatory surgical centers (ASCs facility) play a unique role in providing outpatient healthcare to the US population.
-By providing specialized services outside of the hospital setting, ASCs allow patients greater access, a higher level of convenience, and more focused and cost-effective care when undergoing procedures that do not require overnight stays.
+Ambulatory surgical centers (ASCs facility) uniquely provide outpatient healthcare to the US population.
+By providing specialized services outside the hospital setting, ASCs allow patients greater access, a higher level of convenience, and more focused and cost-effective care when undergoing procedures that do not require overnight stays.

 Billing for services performed in an ASC is similar to a hospital, where the physician submits one bill for professional services, and the hospital or ASC submits a separate bill to cover the costs of the facility.
 In comparison, procedural services performed in the office setting are reimbursed by Medicare and several insurers with an additional site-of-service differential calculated into the payment to cover the physician’s expenses related to staff, equipment, and overhead to provide the service.